Nobitahyper/Movie-Recommendation/README.md

 # Movie Recommendation System

 ## Introduction
 This project aims to develop a web-based movie recommendation system that leverages content-based filtering to suggest movies to users.
-The system will also feature a unique quadrant graph to visually represent movie options based on popularity and genre similarity.
-This is an entry-level project designed to showcase practical application of data analysis, machine learning, and full-stack web development skills.
+The system will also feature a unique quadrant graph to represent movie options based on popularity and genre similarity visually.
+This is an entry-level project designed to showcase the practical application of data analysis, machine learning, and full-stack web development skills.

 ## Technologies Used
 - **Frontend**: JavaScript, HTML, CSS